Estelle's - Hotel Restaurant at Gansevoort Meatpacking NYC, West Village, The High Line

 About the hotel

-The Gansevoort opened on 9th Avenue in 2004 when the Meatpacking District still had working slaughterhouses and the High Line was a decommissioned freight track.
+The hotel opened on 9th Avenue in 2004 when the Meatpacking District still had working slaughterhouses and the High Line was a decommissioned freight track.
 The heated rooftop pool was one of the first in New York at that height and visibility, and the hotel is largely credited with establishing the neighborhood as a destination before the Whitney moved south and the fashion brands arrived.
 It helped invent the version of Meatpacking that everyone knows now.

 Stay at Gansevoort Meatpacking NYC